-Then I read many stories of people who leave in the hardware and don't have pain or any problems.
+Then I read many stories of people who leave in the hardware without pain or problems.
 However, how long has it been?
 Will they stay problem free?
 This is what worries me.
 I don't want to wait and then have problems after the damage is done or when I am older and will have a harder time healing.

 I think that if I had pain or irritation in the area of my plate and screws, I would have them removed.
 It would be an easy decision.
-I am not having any problems, so even though some sites recommend having them removed, it's very hard for me to make that decision.
+I am not having any problems, so even though some sites recommend removing them, it's very hard for me to make that decision.
 I do not feel like going through the pain of the surgery.
 However, most sites seem to recommend it.
 So I feel I should talk to a doctor about having them removed.
 What do you all think?
-I added a discussion module below so that hopefully I can get some help from others.
+I added a discussion module below so that, hopefully, I can get some help from others.

 Here Are Some Sites I Found Helpful—Information and Opinions on Hardware Removal

 - Remove the screws from ankle, or not? | Welcome to the Homesteading Today Forum and Community!